-Brad Avery is the director of Orange Coast College’s marine program and manages the school’s yacht donation program.
+Brad Avery is a retained yacht donation consultant for the Orange Coast College Foundation and the former director of Orange Coast College’s marine program and manager of the school’s yacht donation program.
 He grew up in a sailing family and began crewing professionally on large yachts at 17, making four Atlantic crossings under sail and spending several years cruising the Caribbean and Mediterranean before returning home and attending OCC, and then the University of Southern California.

 He received a degree in journalism from USC in 1979, and later a master’s degree in public administration from Cal State Long Beach.
 He holds an all-oceans Coast Guard Master’s license and is also licensed as a yacht broker in California.